savonet/book/audio.md

 #### Signaling

-As a more advanced use of predicates, we would like to introduce the `predicate.signal` function which creates a particular predicate which is false most of the time, unless some other part of the program sends a "signal", in which case the predicate becomes true once and then false again, until the next signal.
+As a more advanced use of predicates, we would like to introduce the `predicate.signal`\index{predicate!signal} function which creates a particular predicate which is false most of the time, unless some other part of the program sends a "signal", in which case the predicate becomes true once and then false again, until the next signal.
 Concretely, we can use this function to create a predicate `p` by